 However, businesses beware…unlike Facebook and Twitter, Pinterest is not a tool for self-promotion, according to its pin etiquette.
 Instead, it’s designed for you to share things you love.

-There are a handful of companies that have begun using Pinterest to support the ideas behind their products.
+A handful of companies have begun using Pinterest to support the ideas behind their products.

 Chobani: engaging their community through recipe boards for treats that substitute yogurt for ingredients like sour cream.

-Lowe’s: the home improvement brand posts images categorized by the different rooms in your home.
+Lowe’s, the home improvement brand, posts images on social media categorized by the different rooms in your home.

 Nordstrom: the retailer groups its boards by trends and designers to help you create the perfect look for any event.